tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 __Overview__

-In the LVB scenario, a user may need to switch between "viewer" and "anchor" roles.
+In the LVB scenario, a user may need to switch between "audience" and "anchor" roles.
 You can use the `role` field in TRTCParams before room entry to determine the role or use the `switchRole` API to switch roles after room entry.

 ### connectOtherRoom